- 5 Easy and Filling Keto Smoothie Recipes

 One or two fat bombs in the morning will set you right for hours thanks to high-fat ingredients like coconut oil, cream cheese, grass-fed butter, and almond butter.

-Highly customizable and fairly easy to tackle, the best fat bombs to choose for breakfast include:
+Highly customizable and fairly easy to tackle, check out this list of the best fat bombs for a low-carb lifestyle.

 #3: Perfect Keto Bars

-If you’re looking for a grab-and-go keto-friendly breakfast option you can take as you head out the door, these delicious keto bars give you 19g of fat and 10g of protein per bar.
+If you’re looking for a grab-and-go keto-friendly breakfast option, these delicious keto bars give you 19 grams of fat and 10 grams of protein per bar.

-Those keto macros come from real ingredients like organic almond butter, grass-fed collagen, organic almonds, cocoa, and coconut oil instead of cheap fillers and chemical additives.
+Those keto macros come from real ingredients, including organic almond butter, grass-fed collagen, organic almonds, cocoa, and coconut oil instead of cheap fillers and chemical additives.

 Unwrap one for breakfast or any other time you need a filling snack to tide you over.